The-Orange-Dot/project-usagi/README.md

 - ~~Audio from mic to wav~~
 - ~~Whisper to transcribe text accurately (STT)~~
 - ~~The generative AI to should respond to transcribed text~~ **
 - Adding voice to Mocchan's speech.
-She says that she would have a voice of a pouty, lazy teen.
 - Give Mocchan a face

 **Long term goal**: I'd like to create a neuro network that runs on several servers.
 Deepseek for the logical side of the brain that handles math and analytical thinking while using Llama for the right side of the brain for conversational skills where most of her personality sits.